S k i l l

 an + bm

-This technique is appropriate, however, only when the denominators have no common factors.
+However, that technique will work only when adding two fractions, and the denominators have no common factors.

 Example 6.
 2